CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Arrows.md

 ## Notes

-Unlike [](Lane-Connectors.md), which explictitly link an incoming lane to one or more outgoing lanes, the lane arrows just set a _general direction_.
+Unlike [](Lane-Connectors.md), which explicitly link an incoming lane to one or more outgoing lanes, the lane arrows just set a _general direction_.

 (todo: image)